mraggi/FuzzyLogicEcology/README.md

 ### Installing dependencies in debian/ubuntu/mint
 For example, to install in debian/ubuntu, do `sudo apt-get install build-essentials libboost-all-dev cmake git eigen3`

 Then, if you wish, you can install blaze manually.
 See [https://bitbucket.org/blaze-lib/blaze/wiki/Configuration%20and%20Installation].
-On some machines, blaze is faster than eigen, but in some it doesn't.
+On some machines, blaze is faster than eigen, but in some it isn't.
+If unsure, or if you don't need the absolute fastest, just use eigen.

 ### Installing dependencies in arch/chakra/manjaro
 In a terminal, type: